-‘Gossip Girl’ concentrates on a group of teenagers, and then young adults, as they go through life.
+Gossip Girl’ concentrates on a group of teenagers (and then young adults) as they go through life living in New York.
 The majority of them live on the Upper East Side- a place that is full of wealth, secrets, and scandal.
 Throughout the whole series, the anonymous website, Gossip Girl, follows their every move, posting scandalous news which leads to break ups and make ups throughout the series.

 My favourite character was Blair Waldorff.
 She is the ultimate socialite, ruling high school by keeping a strict social hierarchy, and making sure that everyone is in a position below ‘Queen B.’

 I thought Blair’s various exploits throughout the series were really funny to watch.
 Blair’s scheming is fantastic, and she is constantly making plans to make sure she ends up on top.
 The fact that she is intelligent and strong just made her all the better, and I loved the episodes where she mobilised the other girls in order to enact some kind of scheme.

 Another character I loved throughout the series was Chuck Bass, another extremely rich-kid living on the Upper East Side.
 When the series first started, I hated Chuck, as he was so slimy and very rape-y.
 But as the series progressed, his softer side was exposed, and his character becomes more than just a spoilt rich-kid.
 He apologises for his disgusting actions, and his character development is really interesting to watch.

 The friendship/relationship between Chuck and Blair is so much fun to watch, and their intense moments really made the series what it was.
 They made the ultimate pairing, and their characters- although not always the nicest- were definitely the best of the series.